28th January 2026

 The toughest time to stop is when your hand is already in the bag.

-Here is how to break that loop: Pause and ask yourself if you are actually hungry or just stressed, tired, or bored.
-Surf the urge.
 Most cravings fade within 20 to 30 minutes.
 Move your body.
 Stretch, step outside, or walk around.
 Create space.
 Even 60 seconds of pausing can change the outcome.

 4. Build Your Toolkit